 (b) Moneys in the Fund may be used only for the following purposes:

-(c) Moneys in the Fund must be allocated as follows:
+(c) Moneys deposited into the Fund must be allocated as follows:

 under subsection (b); and